Defining Arcus Clouds – What They Are And How They Are Formed

 The familiar ragged-looking underside of a shelf cloud is a result of turbulent winds, as well as wind shear caused between the updrafts and downdrafts.

-Arcus clouds in the shape of shelf clouds are synonymous with a derecho, a widespread and potentially devastating storm system you can read all about in this article.
+Arcus clouds in the form of shelf clouds are synonymous with a derecho, a widespread and potentially devastating storm system.
+You can read all about it in this article.

 Shelf Cloud Formation